learn-co-curriculum/react-hooks-react-router-routes-lab/README.md

 ```

 You'll need to fill out these various files to get your app up and running.
-You're free to make new components when you feel that doing so is warranted.
+You're also free to make your own new components when you feel its warranted!
+(Look out for repetitive code, or code that seems like it deserves its own new
+component.)

 To start up the lab, first run `npm install`, as per usual.
 Then run `npm run
 server` to start your `json-server` and `npm start` to open the application in